ShawnHymel/saleae-docs/_pages/getting-started.md

 ![Viewing a waveform that has been captured around a trigger]({{ site.baseurl }}/assets/images/getting-started/screen_11.png?style=center)

-If you pan left on the waveforms, you should see that the logic analyzer is capable of capturing up to about 0.5 ms prior to the trigger point.
+If you pan left on the waveforms, you should see that the Logic Analyzer is capable of capturing up to about 0.5 ms prior to the trigger point.

 <div class="notice--info">
     <b>Note:</b> If you zoom in around the trigger point, you should see that not all pins on the microcontroller are capable of toggling at the exact same time.
 If you're curious about how to measure that time difference, keep reading!
 In the "How to Measure Analog Signals" section, we use the Timing Markers to measure differences in time.